DFE-Digital/schools-experience/README.md

 ## Monitoring health and deployment version

-There is a JSON `/healthcheck` endpoint which will verify connectivity to each of the services dependencies to confirm whether the service is healthy.
+There is a JSON `/healthcheck` endpoint which will verify connectivity to each of the service dependencies to confirm whether the service is healthy.

 The endpoint also includes the git commit SHA of the codebase deployed as well as a copy of the `DEPLOYMENT_ID` to allow checking when the deployed version has